Even with the rise of social media, email is still one of the most effective and efficient ways to communicate with your church.

 As a church leader, you can use email to talk about money, generosity and stewardship in your church.

-Here are five copy-and-paste emails you can send your congregation (or specific groups in your congregation.)
+Here are five financial emails you can send to your congregation:

 - Email to thank donors